Enyel De Los Santos

 Enyel De Los Santos Polanco (born December 25, 1995) is a Dominican professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
 He has previously played in MLB for the Philadelphia Phillies, Pittsburgh Pirates, Cleveland Guardians, San Diego Padres, New York Yankees, Chicago White Sox, and Atlanta Braves.
 De Los Santos signed with the Seattle Mariners as an international free agent in 2014 and made his MLB debut with the Phillies in 2018.
-He is notable for having thrown the only 2-pitch inning in MLB history.

 Early life

 De Los Santos was born in San Pedro de Macorís, in the Dominican Republic.
 He attended Liceo Gastón Fernández de Lino.

 Career

 Seattle Mariners

 The Seattle Mariners signed De Los Santos as an international free agent on July 17, 2014.
 De Los Santos made his professional debut in 2015, and spent the season with both the Arizona League Mariners and Everett AquaSox, posting a combined 6–0 record and 3.47 ERA with 71 strikeouts in 62 1/3 innings between both teams.